GleammerRay/INTERLINKED/README.md

 ### 3. Running the bot with NodeJS

 1. Get [NodeJS](https://nodejs.org/en/download/) (and npm if you're on linux).
-2. Run `npm install` in the root of bot directory to install dependencies.
+2. Run `npm ci` in the root of bot directory to install dependencies.
 3. Run `node start_bot.js` to run the bot. 🏃

 ### 4. Making backups